-- a) Any award of RPL credit will be made towards a specific Open University qualification commenced in a specific academic year and may only be counted toward that qualification and if you commence your study within that academic year. - b) If you postpone study until another academic year, you may need to apply for your award to be reassessed due to potential changes to the structure or academic content of your qualification.
-You will be advised if your award of credit remains valid, is due to expire or needs to be reassessed. - c) If your Funding Provider permits, and you receive approval to change your qualification to a related qualification within the Apprenticeship Programme as described in Sections G5 and H5 of this document (permissible only under restricted circumstances with the prior consent of your Employer and APDM or equivalent contact); or if you withdraw from the Apprenticeship Programme with agreement from your Employer and subsequently choose to undertake further non-apprenticeship study as a self-funding Open University Student, you may need to apply for your award to be reassessed.
+- Any award of RPL credit will be made towards a specific Open University qualification commenced in a specific academic year and may only be counted toward that qualification if you commence your study within that academic year. - b) If you postpone study until another academic year, you may need to apply for your award to be reassessed due to potential changes to the structure or academic content of your chosen qualification.
+You will be advised if your award of credit remains valid, is due to expire or needs to be reassessed. - c) If your Funding Provider permits, and you receive approval to change your qualification to a related qualification within the Apprenticeship Programme as described in Section G5 and Section H5 of this document (permissible only under restricted circumstances with the prior consent of your Employer); or if you withdraw from the Apprenticeship Programme with agreement from your Employer and subsequently choose to undertake further non-apprenticeship study as a self-funding Open University Student, you may need to apply for your award to be reassessed.
 This may have implications on your ability to continue with the Apprenticeship Programme.